dd32/td-gh-ex/README.txt

 == Changelog ==

+= 1.1.7 =

+** Fixed the customizer page layout and background pattern image style.
+** Fixed the responsive issue.
+** Update Overrides woocommerce template in our theme and make theme compatible with latest version of woocommerce (5.0.2).

 = 1.1.6 =

 ** Update Overrides woocommerce template in our theme and make our theme compatible with latest version of woocommerce.

 = 1.1.5 =